GAPS IN STUDENT SUCCESS

 This report tracks Reisher Scholarship recipients’ success at Colorado State University (CSU) compared to a group of similar students who do not receive the award.

-Student Success and Financial Aid 2017: This report examines student success outcomes (persistence, GPA, credit completion) for the FA16 and FA17 first-time, full-time (FTFT) Colorado resident cohorts by the level of financial aid awarded.
-Students are classified into one of five groups depending on the level of financial aid received, if any.
+Student Success and Financial Aid: These reports examine student success outcomes (persistence, GPA, credit completion) for first-time, full-time (FTFT) Colorado resident cohorts by the level of financial aid awarded.
 Overall, the level of financial aid is positively associated with student success outcomes for students in each financial aid category; estimates for additional aid needed to achieve equitable outcomes for limited and lower income students are provided.

 Previous versions investigate the relationship between Expected Family Contribution (EFC) and persistence to the 2nd Fall and 3rd Fall semesters.